codepath/android_guides/Using-Hardware,-Sensors-and-Device-data.md

 // Returns the Uri for a photo stored on disk given the fileName public Uri getPhotoFileUri(String fileName) {
+    // Get safe storage directory for photos
     File mediaStorageDir = new File(
         Environment.getExternalStoragePublicDirectory(Environment.DIRECTORY_PICTURES), APP_TAG);

     // Create the storage directory if it does not exist if (!mediaStorageDir.exists() && !mediaStorageDir.mkdirs()){
         Log.d(APP_TAG, "failed to create directory");
     }

-    // Specify the file target for the photo return Uri.fromFile(new File(mediaStorageDir.getPath() + File.separator + fileName));
+    // Return the file target for the photo based on filename return Uri.fromFile(new File(mediaStorageDir.getPath() + File.separator + fileName));
 }
 ```